TVersluijs/RGEE_Snowmelt/README.md

 Use Sentinel-2 data to create pixel-level maps (10m resolution) of the timing of snowmelt for an area larger than c.a.
 50km2.
 Snowmelt is calculated per pixel by fitting a GAM through the average NDSI data and extracting the moment this GAM crosses a user specified NDSI threshold.
 This script requires that the shapefile of the study area is split-up into several smaller shapefiles to prevent memory issues on the GEE-server.
+No composite image can be generated because this will result in computation errors.